 Trees can be protected by either a Tree Preservation Order (TPO) or by being located within a conservation area.

-A TPO generally makes it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the local planning authority's permission.
-You can apply for consent through the national Planning Portal website.
+A Tree Preservation Order (TPO) generally makes it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the local planning authority's permission.

 All types of trees can be covered by a TPO, including hedgerow trees, but generally not hedges, bushes or shrubs.
 The TPO can cover anything from a single tree to woodlands or groups of trees.

 The landowner remains responsible for the trees, their condition and any damage they may cause.
 But the council’s permission is required before carrying out work on the tree, unless they are dying, dead or dangerous.
 The planning authority may be able to offer appropriate help and advice on how the trees should be managed.

 TPOs can be made very quickly and in practice it is normal for a Council to make an emergency TPO in less than a day in cases of immediate danger to trees.
 The trees need to be worthy and capable of protection, however, if the case is not urgent it will take longer.

 When the Local Planning Authority makes a TPO, we will write to the owner and other interested parties, enclosing a copy of the proposed TPO.

 Trees in conservation areas